aacl2023-srw/aacl2023-srw.github.io/_pages/call.md

 - **Thesis Proposals**: This category is appropriate for advanced students who have decided on a thesis topic and wish to get feedback on their proposal and broader ideas for their continuing work.
 - **Research Papers** : Papers in this category can describe completed work, or work in progress with preliminary results.
 For these papers, the first author must be a current graduate or undergraduate student.
-  Topics of interest for the SRW are the same as the AACL-IJCNLP 2023 main conference.
+  Topics of interest for the SRW are the same as the IJCNLP-AACL 2023 main conference.
 See the list of topics [here](http://www.ijcnlp-aacl2023.org/) (under Calls -> Main Papers -> Submission Topics).

 ## Benefits of participation